-◀ The words from the Last Supper that Jesus spoke about the bread and the wine are rehearsed here.
-These are known as the Words of Institution. them, saying, "Drink, ye all, of this; for this is my Blood of the New Testament, which is shed for you and for many, for the remission of sins.
+Likewise, after supper, he took the cup; and when he had given thanks, he gave it to them, saying, "Drink, ye all, of this; for this is my Blood of the New Testament, which is shed for you and for many, for the remission of sins.
 Do this, as oft as ye shall drink it, in remembrance of me."